 Below is a list of improvements to serve as my own memory aid so I can repeat the steps on other self-hosted installations.
 If you’re considering optimising your own WordPress site, I recommend you back up everything and read the following posts on Smashing Magazine:

 Also, please don’t take my word that these steps are, in any way, the ‘correct’ way to do things.
-It’s true to say that I’m no back-end expert.
+I’m no back-end expert.

 1. Back up everything

-I use the BackUpWordPress plugin by Janis Elsts to save a zip file containing the database and site files.
-If things go pear-shaped, I can rebuild the site from scratch with the contents of the zip file.
+I use the BackUpWordPress plugin by Janis Elsts to save a ZIP file containing the database and site files.
+If things go pear-shaped, I can rebuild the site from scratch with the ZIP contents.

 2. Delete redundant plugins

 Also, updates in the WordPress core can render some plugins obsolete.
 For example, embedding video URLs is much nicer in version 4.0.
-You may find you no longer need those ‘embed social meejaz’ plugins.
+Maybe you no longer need all those social embed plugins.